8 min read

 });

-We ran the Python script that used the DLL, and Frida captured everything:
+We ran the Python script, and Frida caught everything:

 [CreateFileW] \\?\hid#vid_0581&pid_011d#... -> handle 0x1234